The Division of Geriatrics is dedicated to meeting its three-component mission of:

 Since 1990, UCLA Medical Center has consistently been ranked among the top three hospitals in the United States for geriatrics by U.S. News & World Report.
 The main campus branch of the Division, which includes 28 faculty members, pursues research aimed at improving the overall health of people as they age and focuses on the clinical epidemiology, diagnosis, and treatment of diseases of older persons; health services delivery; the physiology of age-related changes; and the basic cellular and molecular biology of aging.
 In 2020, the Division agreed upon a set of principles with the aim of creating an intentional and authentic community that embraces equity, diversity, and inclusion for its faculty, trainees, staff, patients, and research participants.

 The breadth of the division’s clinical programs addresses the varied needs of its patients.
 Although most older persons are insured through Medicare, Medicaid, and other supplemental insurance, there are large gaps in the benefits provided.
-Funding for clinical programs can help ensure that all those age 65 and above have access to vital services.
+Funding for clinical programs can help ensure that older patients have access to vital services.

 More Information